Members of the E.C. Roberts Centre Board

 At every Board meeting an updated Risk map (RAG rated) is presented so the Board can monitor progress and efficacy of plans and mitigation actions.
 Once a year a Vision Day is held with the Board and Senior Management Team to review direction, areas of need and plan the focus for the next years objectives.

 HM Lord-Lieutenant of Hampshire, The Duchess of Richmond & Gordon.
-The Anglican Bishop of Portsmouth, Mr Walter Cha.
+The Anglican Bishop of Portsmouth.